top of page

 Doctor Instruction:

-You are a Junior Doctor working in a Haematology Clinic.
+You are a doctor working in a haematology clinic.
 Your next patient is Luffy D Piece – a 56-year-old man who has been referred by General Practice using a 2-week wait referral – querying haematological cancer.
 This patient presents with easy bruising with a urine test showing "light chain proteins".
 Please take a history and perform an appropriate examination.

 Patient History: